ropensci/roweb3/content/blog/2021-03-09-commcall-stats/index.md

   - statistics
   - community-call
 description: "Summary of the Community Call on Statistical Software Testing and Peer Review"
-# If you have no preferred image for Twitter cards,
-# delete the twitterImg and twitterAlt lines below
-# - Replace "blog" with "technotes" as needed
-# - Note "/" between year/month/day
 twitterImg: blog/2021/03/09/commcall-stats/speakers.png
 twitterAlt: "Headshots of the five speakers"
 tweet: "Statistical Software Testing and Peer Review Community Call Summary by @noamross, @bikesrdata, @annakrystalli, @JohnSakaluk, @alexpghayes, & @steffilazerte!"